Prizes and Awards in Mathematics

 In 1963 the department of mathematics established this prize honoring the memory of Professor Eric Temple Bell and his illustrious career as a research mathematician, teacher, author, and scholar.
 It is awarded to one or more juniors or seniors for outstanding original research in mathematics.

-A cash prize of $500 awarded for the best original mathematics paper written by a Caltech junior or senior.
+A prize is awarded for the best original mathematics paper written by a Caltech junior or senior.

 Contestants for the Bell Prize must be nominated by a faculty member familiar with their work.
 Students who wish to be considered for this prize should contact a member of the Mathematics faculty prior to the end of the second term to discuss the nature of the research.
 If the entry is sufficiently worthy, the faculty member will nominate the contestant and act as sponsor.
 Each student is entitled to only one entry.
 All contestants nominated must submit their papers in final form to their faculty sponsors by the end of the fourth week of the third term (April 26, 2017).
 A faculty committee will then judge the papers and announce its decision before the end of the third term.
 The committee may award duplicate prizes in case of more than one outstanding entry.
 The name of the winner (or winners) will appear in the commencement program.